Graduate and Professional Withdrawal Guide

 It is important to note that the federal government awards financial aid with the assumption that a student will complete the courses for which one is receiving the aid.
 If a student receives a federal aid disbursement but fails to begin at least half-time attendance for the term, the student is not eligible for the aid.
-If a student withdraws from all concurrent courses in a traditional 15-week semester, or does not complete all the sessions of a modular course schedule (e.g. Fall 1 and Fall 2), in some cases the student only earns a portion of the financial aid already received.
+If a student withdraws from all concurrent courses in a traditional 16-week term, or does not complete all the sessions of a modular course schedule (e.g. Fall 1 and Fall 2), in some cases the student only earns a portion of the financial aid already received.
 APU is required by federal regulations to use a prescribed formula to calculate the unearned portion of the financial aid received and return it to the Title IV programs.

-If the student has attended long enough to earn 60% or more of the aid, no further calculation is needed and all the aid for the semester is retained.
+If the student has attended long enough to earn 60% or more of the aid, no further calculation is needed and all the aid for the term is retained.
 If less than 60%, the percentage of aid earned is then multiplied by the total amount of Title IV aid that was disbursed or was eligible to be disbursed for the term.
 The result is the amount of Title IV aid earned by the student.
-For example, the student earned 23.5% of the aid for the semester and received the following awards:
+For example, the student earned 23.5% of the aid for the term and received the following awards:

 |Unsubsidized Direct Federal Loan||$5,970|